 If you're a brave, cold-loving kind of person, you can have the High Line all to yourself on those days where everyone else is scared to leave the warmth of their beds.
 And, as an added motivation, clear, cold days are some of the most beautiful.

 The High Line's gardens were designed by master plantsman Piet Oudolf to be four-season, meaning our gardeners are gardening with the winter garden in mind, too.
 Winter is the perfect time to appreciate the garden's "skeleton"—that architectural aspect of dried grasses, seed heads, and bare branches.
 Some plants like our coneflowers—pictured above—are equally beautiful in winter as they are in summer.

 6) You Can See Another Side of the Art

 Just as the garden is designed to stay beautiful through the seasons, the art is curated with four seasons in mind.
 Throughout the year, you'll see plants grow up around (and even over) the artworks.
-In the winter, snow and the dying back of plants creates a whole new experience.
-In our photo here, Carson – a two-foot-tall sculpture by Tomoaki Suzuki part of High Line Art's first group show Lilliput – gets thigh-high in freshly fallen snow.
+In winter, snow and the dying back of plants creates a whole new experience.
+In our photo here, Matt Johnson's sculpture

 We hope to see you this winter!
 And if you come following a snowfall, don't forget to thank our hardworking operations staff who arrive at the crack of dawn (or conversely stay after hours) to clear snow by hand to make the park safe for you to enjoy!